AndrianusTinas95/learning-laravel-vue-inventory-project/readme.md

 13. 【Laravel 5 4 Vuejs 2 Inventory】 individual column search or filter
 14. 【Laravel 5 4 Vuejs 2 Inventory】 preparing to create a createCFAT transaction
 15. 【Laravel 5 4 Vuejs 2 Inventory】 Testing a PHPExcel in laravel to create fat
+16. 【Laravel 5 4 Vuejs 2 Inventory】 create a serial toggle  and create the additioncomponent